Live at RISD

 Disability Support Services

 The office of Disability Support Services (DSS) assists students who have cognitive (learning), psychological and physical disabilities.
-If you need accommodations to participate in any class, program or event, please contact Disability Support Services upon registration to learn what accommodations can and cannot be provided during the program.
-Any accommodations requested less than two weeks before the start of the program cannot be guaranteed.
+Requests for accommodations should be made shortly after enrolling in Summer Programs and at least two weeks prior to the start of the program.
+Arrangements for all accommodations requested less than two weeks before the start of the program/course(s) cannot be guaranteed, as most accommodations take time to arrange.
+Failure to make formal requests as early as possible may limit our ability to meet your needs.
 Please note that modifications cannot be made to the program structure, academic requirements or course curriculum.

 Counseling + Psychological Services